mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 .. code-block:: yaml

                     - type: file                     # Typ file for the upload of files
-                      title: Dateiupload             # Label (optional)
+                      title: File upload             # Label (optional)
-                      text: Laden Sie ein Bild hoch. # Informationtext (optional)
+                      text: Please select a file     # Text on button (optional)
-                      name: file_reference           # table column for the storage path
+                      name: file_reference           # table column to store the file name

-                      # Experimental parameters:
+                      attr:
-                      #accept: image/*               # Pre-selection of elements in the image format (window for file upload opens with restriction filter)
+                          accept: image/*            # Pre-selection of elements in the image format (window for file upload opens with restriction filter)
-                                                     # Other file-formats can be still uploaded
+                                                     # Important: Other file-formats can be still uploaded

-**Notes:** At this time, a "thumbnail" directory is created, which includes a smaller version of an image file.
-In future development this will be changed.

-A possibility to show the uploaded images is the image-element.
+It is possitble to show the uploaded images via type: image.

 Images (type image)